linkedin/rest.li/guide_restli_server.md

 ## Online Documentation

-Rest.li has an on-line documentation generator that dynamically generates resource IDL and pdsc schemas hosted in the server.
+Rest.li has an on-line documentation generator that dynamically generates resource IDL and PDL schemas hosted in the server.
 The documentation is available in both HTML and JSON formats, and there are three ways to access the documentation: